pk-fr/yakpro-po/README.md

 (the first found is used)

     --config-file argument value
-    YAKPRO_PO_CONFIG_FILE environnement variable value if exist and not empty.
+    YAKPRO_PO_CONFIG_FILE environnement variable value if exists and not empty.

     filename selection:
- 	       YAKPRO_PO_CONFIG_FILENAME environnement variable value if exist and not empty.
+ 	       YAKPRO_PO_CONFIG_FILENAME environnement variable value if exists and not empty.
 	       yakpro-po.cnf

 	 file is then searched in the following directories:
-		    YAKPRO_PO_CONFIG_DIRECTORY  environnement variable value if exist and not empty current_working_directory
+		    YAKPRO_PO_CONFIG_DIRECTORY  environnement variable value if exists and not empty current_working_directory
 		    current_working_directory/config
 		    home_directory